E-Bismuth/SimpleFramework/README.md

 Model
 --------------------------------------------------
-The better part of this project!
+The better part of this project! (look exemple/model folder)

 It included a class name SPDO for MySQL connection to database that allow you to work easily with master/replication database